corbindavenport/imageshare/README.md

 heroku config:set API_KEY=thekeygoeshere
 ```

-If you don't want to use Heroku, hosting the `web` directory on any PHP-compatible web server should still work Just replace all instances of `getenv('API_KEY')` in ImageShare's code with the API key.
+If you don't want to use Heroku, hosting the `web` directory on any PHP-compatible web server with `ext-exif` installed should work.
+Just replace all instances of `getenv('API_KEY')` in ImageShare's code with the API key.